 - Your customers want delivery on their own schedule.
 When it comes to home delivery, most customers will give some leeway concerning the arrival time if the product is a consumer good, such as a book, new piece of technology, running shoes, etc. This is NOT the case when it comes to food.
 Customers want the ability to schedule their food or grocery delivery for a particular time because, well, that’s probably when they’re planning to eat or prep dinner.
 They also want to be assured that if they schedule delivery for a specific time, their food will, in fact, arrive at that time.
 Sorry, but delivering the family meal two hours after the scheduled time isn’t going to cut it.
 You’ll lose customers in a hurry, and very likely, your business’s reputation will be damaged for good.
 In other words, don’t jump into the (delivery) race until you’re 100% confident that you’re ready to hit the ground running.

 These are just a few of the main factors to consider when building a food or grocery delivery business.
-Depending on business’s specifics and your customer base, you’ll need to look at other factors that could impact your ability to create a successful delivery model and meet your customers’ expectations.
+Depending on the business’s specifics and your customer base, you’ll need to look at other factors that could impact your ability to create a successful delivery model and meet your customers’ expectations.

-For more information read this post:
+For more information about delivery route planner apps read this post:

 Best Route Planner App for Delivery Drivers in 2021